gordonthree/canbus-sw-proto/README.md

   * newly introduced nodes will be added to the database, recording their first-seen timestamp
   * master will respond with 0x401 to the node to acknowledge introduction
   * after reciving 0x401 the remote node will clear the introduction flag and enter normal operation
-* 30 seconds after no introductions the master will enumerate new nodes
+* after no introductions the master will enumerate new nodes
   * master will send 0x402:0x40A to the remote node and nodes will respond with 0x710:0x74F for each module the node offers
+  * modules will be recorded in database using unique 32-bit node ID and 16-bit module ID
   * master will send 0x401 to the remote node after recording each module
 * after introductions and enumeration master will review database of nodes
   * nodes with a timestamp older than the current boot timestamp will be marked as not-present